Franz Bardon and initiation

-Note: Rudolf Steiner's teachings belong to the spiritual stream of Christian Rosenkreutz and Master Jesus (Zarathustra).
+Note: Rudolf Steiner's teachings belong to the spiritual stream of the Individuality of Christian Rosenkreutz and Master Jesus (Zarathustra).
 In the context of the above, some sources relate Steiner's anthroposophy to the indirect Sun wisdom or earth wisdom: on the one hand Rudolf Steiner himself positioned anthroposophy in this way, differentiating it from theosophy and focusing on Man and the earthly things; on the other hand, certain sources point to his clear continuation of the work of Goethe, also clearly someone in the stream of earth wisdom (and speculated by some to be a reincarnation of Moses).
-On the latter, the follow excerpt on the six virtues and twelve petalled flower from 1906-06-06-GA094:
+On the latter, the following excerpt on the six virtues and twelve petalled flower from 1906-06-06-GA094:

 We have another example in Goethe's poem, Die Geheimnisse, which expresses the ideal of the Rosicrucians.
 According to the explanation given by Goethe to certain students, each of the twelve Companions of the Rose Cross represents a religious creed.

 References and further reading